Cobscook Bay: History

 Communities around the bay were traditionally involved in shipbuilding, logging, farming, fishing and trading.

-In 1935, a proposal by FDR friend and engineer Dexter Cooper to build a barrage to harness the power of the tides in the area was inititiated.
+In 1935, a proposal by FDR friend and engineer Dexter Cooper to build a barrage to harness the power of the tides in the area was initiated.
 The Quoddy Dam Project was envisaged to impound the waters of Cobscook Bay and the adjoining Passamaquoddy Bay.
 Construction was started and some dikes were built, but a year later, the United States Congress withdrew its support and funding and the scheme was abandoned.
 The Quoddy Dam Model Museum at Eastport preserves a large model of the project.

 The generation of electricity from the bay's tidal currents was ultimately accomplished in September 2012 by Ocean Renewable Power Company.
 A turbine was installed in Cobscook Bay at the boundary of Eastport and Lubec capable of generating 180 kW of electricity, and was the first North American commercial tidal energy project to supply power to the electrical grid.
 The turbines did not need dams to function and were mounted on the sea bed.
 The turbine blades spin slowly in the current and testing seems to indicate they are harmless to marine life.
 Two more turbines were planned for installation in the bay within a year's time.